Efficient Saliency Maps for Explainable AI: Discussion

 SMOE Scale is the only metric without a failure case among all the statistics we tested.
+We define a failure case as one of: \begin{itemize} \item \textbf{1}: An information or difference score that ranks in the bottom quartile for a condition. \item \textbf{2}: An information or difference score at or below zero for a given condition.
+This means it can be worse than a random saliency map. \item \textbf{3}: A visually noticeable low score for a condition. \end{itemize}

+All statistics tested with the exception of SMOE Scale fail with case 1 and 3.
+Shannon entropy does not fail with case 2 and is the only one along with SMOE Scale which passes this one.
+However, it ranks fourth by difference score and fifth by information score.

-It is the only static that reliably scores in the top half of \emph{all} the ones we tested.
-For Image Net and Places, it is the only one always in the top three.
-All statistics except for SMOE Scale and Shannon Entropy have at least one layer where they have a difference score at or below zero.
-This means they are as accurate as a random saliency map for at least one condition.
-SMOE Scale is the most \emph{robust} statistic to use in terms of expected accuracy.
-The next highest scoring statistics, standard deviation and truncated normal entropy, are no better than a random on layer 1.
+SMOE Scale is the most \emph{robust} statistic to use in terms of expected accuracy because it both scores the best and seems not to do poorly for any condition.
+The next highest scoring statistics, standard deviation and truncated normal entropy, are no better than a random map on layer 1.
 Figure \ref{fig:smoe-v-std} shows why this may be.
-It is important to note that layer 1 contains the finest pixel details and should be expected to be important in rendering visual detail in the final combined saliency map.
+It is important to note that layer 1 contains the finest pixel details and should be expected to be critical in rendering visual detail in the final combined saliency map.
+Full quartile rankings for the tested statistics can be seen in \emph{Appendix} Table \ref{table:quartile_ranking}.